New model reveals previously unrecognized complexity of oceanic earthquake zones

-Category: Climate Hits: 0Researchers constructed a state-of-the-art model based on seismic data from the January 2020 Caribbean earthquake.
+Category: Climate Hits: 1Researchers constructed a state-of-the-art model based on seismic data from the January 2020 Caribbean earthquake.
 The model revealed considerable complexity in rupture speed and direction, related to a bend in the fault that triggered several rupture episodes.
 The analysis revealed previously unrecognized complexity of rupture processes and fault geometry in ocean faults that had been assumed to be simple and linear, with implications for future earthquake modeling and a possible interaction with seafloor evolution.

 Read more https://www.sciencedaily.com/releases/2020/12/201221121754.htm